 Anthony Peter Benbow

-Pete Benbow is manager of the Scottish Gliding Centre at Portmoak Airfield, Kinross.
+Pete Benbow was the manager of the Scottish Gliding Centre at Portmoak Airfield, Kinross.

 He is a British Gliding Association (BGA) Chief Engineer (CE) and Airworthiness review Certificate (ARC) signatory.

 Pete is also co-owner, maintenance engineer and restorer for the private “Portmoak Collection” of historic British gliders (1934 – 1970).